Dreamcast-Projects/makeip/README.md

 	makeip ip.txt IP.BIN

-This will generate the `IP.BIN` with the fields above.
+This will generate the `IP.BIN` with the above values.

 You don't have to fill all the fields, removing them from the `ip.txt` will use the default.
 So a minimal `ip.txt` file may be like: